JedGrabman/AK_RCV_Summarizer/README.md

 Note that if a `Mark` is discarded in an earlier step, it is not present to have an impact in a later step.
 For example, a voter may rank candidate A as their 1st, 2nd and 3rd choice, while ranking B as their 4th choice.
 In this case, the `Mark`s for candidate A being the voters 2nd and 3rd choice are discarded in step 3.
 Thus, at step 4, there is now a gap of 3 between the voters 1st choice for A and 4th choice for B. This leads to the 4th choice vote for B also being discarded.
 ### Handling Write-In votes
 While the CVR indicates when a vote is for a write-in candidate, it does not indicate who was written in.
-The Alaska Division of Elections will only go through the process of determining write-in names if there are a sufficient number of write in votes.
-If there are not enough write-in votes, all write-in candidates are considered defeated and their votes transfer to the voter's next preference (if any) before the 1st round of tabulation.
-Therefore, a ballot that contains only a vote for a write-in candidate will be considered blank in the official summary report.
+The Alaska Division of Elections only goes through the process of determining write-in names if there are a sufficient number of write-in votes.
+Otherwise, all write-in candidates are considered defeated and their votes transfer to the voter's next preference (if any) before the 1st round of tabulation.
+A ballot that contains only a vote for a write-in candidate will be considered blank.
+As of December 2022, there has never been enough write-in votes in an Alaska RCV race to require the Alaska Division of Elections to manually determine which candidates had been written in.
+Therefore, we do not have the data for how that situation would be handled in the CVR, so the Summarizer currently assumes all write-in candidates are defeated before any other candidate.

-However, this detail is not yet handled by this summarizer project, which treats "Write-in" as a single candidate.
-Here, votes for write-in candidates are reported.
-When write-in candidates are eliminated, those ballots are instead listed as "Exhausted", instead of blank.

 ### Accuracy
 Summarizing the 2022 Special General Election using the previous algorithm and comparing them to the [official results](https://www.elections.alaska.gov/results/22SSPG/RcvDetailedReport.pdf) yielded the following: